wormhole-foundation/wormhole-scaffolding/README.md

 ### Solana

 If your xChain app will require Solana programs, prepare your development environment by installing [Solana and Anchor dependencies](https://book.anchor-lang.com/getting_started/installation.html), which include `solana` and `anchor` CLI tools.

-Anchor helps in abstracting solana architecture boilerplate code but has its own challenges so you can still write solana contracts in native rust, download ['rust-analyzer'](https://rust-analyzer.github.io/) to debug rust code.
+Anchor helps in abstracting solana architecture boilerplate code but has its own challenges so you can still write programs in native rust, download ['rust-analyzer'](https://rust-analyzer.github.io/) to debug and write efficient rust.

 ### SUI